FLHS PATRIOT BATTALION JROTC

 • What is the only level of distinction that JROTC units can earn?

-The only level of distinction that JROTC units can earn is honor unit with distinction.
+The only level of distinction that JROTC units can earn is the honor unit with distinction.

 • What is the definition of leadership?